Skip to main content

 • Chaugun layakari: Playing four bols per beat is called chaugun.

-Structure of Rupak Taal
+The Structure and Characteristics of Rupak Taal

 Rupak Taal has 7 beats (matras) split into three unequal divisions (vibhags).
 The structure is 3+2+2, creating a unique, asymmetrical feel.
 A distinctive feature is that its first beat (Sam) is a Khali (wave) instead of a Taali (clap).